hiyuchang/hiyuchang.github.io/_pages/about.md

 News
 ======
+- 18/04/2025: We release a new framework for reinforce fine-tuning of LLM at https://github.com/modelscope/Trinity-RFT.
+Welcome for any discussion!

+- 12/04/2025: Our paper on FL with selective layer fine-tuning was accepted to ISIT 2025!
+The [paper](https://arxiv.org/abs/2408.15600) and [code](https://github.com/hiyuchang/fed_sel_tune) are public now.

 - 10/12/2024: Our paper on active data querying in FL was accepted to AAAI 2025!
 Thanks to [Xinran](https://lxxxxr.github.io/), [Dr. Tao Lin](https://tlin-taolin.github.io/), and Prof. Zhang!
 The [paper](https://arxiv.org/abs/2412.08138) and [code](https://github.com/hiyuchang/leadq/) are public now.

 - 26/11/2024: We release the source code for our paper on FL with selective layer fine-tuning!
 See the [repo](https://github.com/hiyuchang/fed_sel_tune).